This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Have someone stay with you during withdrawal:

 This person should help you take your medicine and keep you in a calm, quiet environment.
-He should also watch your symptoms and know what to do if your symptoms get worse.
+He or she should also watch your symptoms and know what to do if your symptoms get worse.

 For support and more information: